-Make sure you have plenty of time to get to the station in Bangkok and then add a bit more time.
-The trains leave on time.
+Make sure you have plenty of time to get to the station in Bangkok, especially in rush hour, The trains are .punctual.

-The train was much more comfortable and cleaner than we though it may be.
+The train was much more comfortable and cleaner than we thought it may be.

 The Thais are very tidy and clean people overall so the standards are high even though the equipment may not be brand new.

 The journey is great and even if you don’t sleep brilliantly the experience of riding the train is worth it.

 We think the train always beats flying as it seems quite adventurous and very inexpensive compared to flying plus you get to meet people and see the scenery.